 Substance abuse is a problem that can affect a person’s mind, body, and emotional well-being.
 Treatment for oxycodone and alcohol abuse, therefore, requires a multidimensional approach that takes into account the many ways abusing these substances can negatively impact a person’s life.

-At The Bluffs rehab facility, we offer a comprehensive opioid abuse treatment program with treatment services that can be personalized to meet the needs of each patient.
+At Vertava Health of Ohio rehab facility, we offer a comprehensive opioid abuse treatment program with treatment services that can be personalized to meet the needs of each patient.
 This includes medically supervised detox, dual-diagnosis, behavioral therapy, holistic therapies, and medications to ease cravings and withdrawal symptoms.

-If you or someone you know is struggling with opioid and alcohol abuse, contact one of our dedicated treatment specialists today to learn more about opioid abuse treatment at The Bluffs.
+If you or someone you know is struggling with opioid and alcohol abuse, contact one of our dedicated treatment specialists today to learn more about opioid abuse treatment at Vertava Health of Ohio.

 - National Institute on Alcohol Abuse and Alcoholism (NIAAA) — Harmful Interactions